-Studies and books recommended to read when putting the pieces together.
+Studies and books which are recommended to read when putting the pieces together.
+If this information is helpful to you, consider subscribing to help maintain the site.

 Literature focused specifically on dry fasting